Walter Cho

 Cho Won-tae (born 25 January 1976), also known as Walter Cho, is a South Korean businessman.
-Walter Cho is the Chairman and Chief Executive Officer of Hanjin Group and Korean Air.
-He is a member of the International Air Transport Association (IATA) Board of Governors and Chairman of the SkyTeam Alliance Board.
+Walter Cho is the chairman and chief executive officer of Hanjin Group and Korean Air.
+He is a member of the International Air Transport Association (IATA) board of governors and chairman of the SkyTeam Alliance Board.

 Early life

 Cho was born in Seoul on 25 January 1976.
 He is the son of former Hanjin Group chairman Cho Yang-ho, and the grandson of group founder Cho Choong-hoon.
-He has two sisters: Cho Hyeon-ah (also known as Heather Cho) and Cho Hyeon-min (also known as Emily Cho).
+He has two sisters:

+Heather Cho and Emily Cho.
+Cho received his early education at Marian High School in Massachusetts.
+He attended a two-year college in the United States before transferring to Inha University in South Korea in 1998.
+He later completed an MBA from the University of Southern California in Los Angeles.
 He received an MBA from the University of Southern California in Los Angeles.
 For his mandatory military service, he completed alternative service under the Skilled Industrial Personnel program.

 Career

+Early career

 Cho joined Hanjin Group, the parent company of Korean Air, in 2003.
 He became the vice-president of Hanjin Information Systems & Telecommunication, and then in 2004 was transferred to Korean Air, where he became the vice-manager of the planning team within the operations and strategy department.
 He was promoted to head of the procurement department in January 2006, and then to assistant director in December of that year.
 He received a further promotion in December 2007.
 He later became the chief operating officer of Korean Air.
-In the aftermath of his sister Heather's 2015 resignation over the nut rage incident, he took over management responsibility for other areas of Korean Air's business which she had previously overseen, including hotels and catering, in what was widely seen as a confirmation that he would inherit control of the company.
+In 2015, the aftermath of his sister Heather's resignation over the nut rage incident, he took over management responsibility for other areas of Korean Air's business which she had previously overseen, including hotels and catering, in what was widely seen as a confirmation that he would inherit control of the company.
 He was named the company's president in January 2017.
 Cho concurrently held a number of other posts at Hanjin Group affiliates, including Hanjin Kal, Jin Air, Uniconverse, and the aircraft ground handling company Korea Airport Service, but resigned from those positions in 2017, in a move which Korean Air stated would improve management efficiency within the company.

+As CEO

-He became chairman and CEO of Hanjin and Korean Air in April 2019.
+He became chairman and CEO of Hanjin and Korean Air in April 2019 following the death of his father.
 Cho was elected as a member of the International Air Transport Association (IATA) Board of Governors at the 2019 IATA General Assembly, which was organized in Seoul in June.
 He was also elected as chairman of the Skyteam Alliance board in June 2019.

-In 17 December 2020, Cho Won-tae received the "médaille d'honneur des affaires étrangères de la France" for his active participation for the repatriation of French citizen from South-Korea to France during the COVID-19 crises by using Korean Air.
+In 17 December 2020, Cho received the "médaille d'honneur des affaires étrangères de la France" for his active participation for the repatriation of French citizens from South-Korea to France during the COVID-19 crises by using Korean Air.